-To add a credit or debit card on iPad, go to Settings > Passbook & Apple Pay, tap “Add Credit or Debit Card” and then follow the same steps for iPhone above.
+To add a credit or debit card on iPad, go to Settings > Wallet & Apple Pay, tap “Add Credit or Debit Card” and then follow the same steps for iPhone above.

-Keep in mind, the first card you store in passbook is your default payment card, but you can always change that in Settings.
+Keep in mind, the first card you store in wallet is your default payment card, but you can always change that in Settings.

 You can contact ETFCU at (812) 477-9271 or 1-800-800-9271, and we would be happy to assist you.

 Apple Pay is more secure than using a traditional credit or debit card.
 Every transaction on your iPhone or iPad requires you to authenticate with your Touch ID or your passcode.
 Your card number and identity aren’t shared with the merchant, and your actual card numbers aren’t stored on your device or on Apple servers.

 You can use Apple Pay with your iPhone to pay in stores that accept contactless payments.
 Look for one of these symbols at checkout:

 Some stores might have this symbol on their card readers and point of sale terminals, but they might not be currently set up to accept contactless payments including Apple Pay.

 On iPhone and iPad, you can use Apple Pay to pay within apps when you see the Buy with Apple Pay or Apple Pay button as a payment method.
 Look for these buttons in apps:

 Click here to see a full, up-to-date list of stores accepting Apple Pay.

 If you see this choice, we recommend that you choose Credit to get the most consistent Apple Pay experience.
 Choosing Debit might not always work successfully with some older merchant payment terminals and backend systems.